 Why, you ask?

-Okay, let’s go straight to your hair product hacks.
+Okay, you’ve been warned now let’s go straight to your hair product hacks.

 #1| Too Liquid/Thick Leave-in Conditioner